Carreau/phd-dissertation/parts/cells.rst

 """""""""""""""""""""""""""""""""""

 Like polymerisation that can be enhanced by some proteins, depolymerization can also be speed up by divers proteins.
-ADF/Cofilin is such a family of protein which is able to speedup the depolymerization of actin either by increasing the off rate at the pointed end :cite:`Carlier1997`, or by actively severing the filament in different point, thus disassembling the formed network.
+ADF/Cofilin is a protein which is able to speedup the depolymerization of actin either by increasing the off rate at the pointed end :cite:`Carlier1997`, or by actively severing the filament in different point, thus disassembling the formed network :cite:`McCullough2011`.

 It should be noted that depolymerization can not only be  enhanced at the pointed end, indeed formin is also able to accelerate the detachment of actin